 The robing staff will be on hand to help you and ensure you are dressed correctly.
 For comfort and practicality we recommend that you wear a top or shirt that buttons to the neck, as this makes it easier to attach your hood.
 A supply of hair grips is also advisable to help secure your cap.

 1. What time should I arrive on the day?

 You should arrive early enough in order to give yourself enough time to complete registration and collect your robe without having to rush.
 Remember that it will be busy and you may have to queue for registration and robes.
-Registration for morning ceremonies is open from 8.30am and registration for afternoon ceremonies is open from 11.30am.
+Registration for morning ceremonies is open from 8.15am and registration for afternoon ceremonies is open from 11.30am.
 The schedule for the day can be seen here.

 2. When do I need to be at the Great Hall?

 You are asked to present yourself for rehearsals at the Great Hall before the ceremony starts.